-One place the institute members interact with students is in a class that was launched last fall.
+One place the institute members interact with students is in a class that was launched last year.

 “Get Innovative: The Habits of Mind that Foster Creativity” puts the experts in front of USF Honors College students, where they share their own stories about their creative process, and the psychology of creative thinking.

-Among the institute faculty who’ve stopped by the class this semester are Richard Berman, the interim dean of the Patel College of Global Sustainability; American Hydro Corporation founder Selim Chacour, and Donald Keck.
+Among the institute faculty who’ve stopped by the class this semester are Richard Berman, who was the interim dean of the Patel College of Global Sustainability at the time of his visit; American Hydro Corporation founder Selim Chacour; and Donald Keck.

 Keck’s name may not be familiar, but you probably know what the former researcher and executive for Corning Incorporated helped perfect – optical fiber good enough to use in telecommunications.
 That creation basically enabled the internet to come into being.